 Is Mint Mobile a good carrier?

 Currently, Mint Mobile takes fourth place in our guide to the best phone carriers.
 That puts it in quite a lofty position for a carrier that was only founded back in 2015.
 So why do we rank it so highly?

 Secondly, Mint uses the T-Mobile network to provide coverage.
-T-Mobile is one of the fastest networks around, and it happens to be our top-ranked phone carrier.
-That gives Mint a leg up, as it can piggyback on the T-Mobile 5G network.
+T-Mobile is one of the fastest networks around, giving Mint a leg up, as it can piggyback on the T-Mobile 5G network.
 (That assumes you get one of the best 5G phones, of course).
 Mint will connect to whichever cellular signal — LTE or 5G — is stronger where you are.

 Mint traffic can get slowed on T-Mobile's network if there's a lot of congestion.
 And Mint plans aren't as fully featured as T-Mobile's or as generous with families.
 Still, despite that, Mint remains a leading choice for those on a tight budget.